BlackPythonDevs/blackpythondevs.github.io/README.md

 - To run the test suites for the codebase

-  - Ensure the site is running locally with `bundle exec jekyll serve > /dev/null 2>&1 &`.
+  - Ensure the site is running locally with `bundle exec jekyll serve --detach`.
 This will run the server in the background, and any content changes will immediately reflect on the site.

     ![Jekyll serve terminal](/assets/images/jekyll_server_start_terminal.png)

-    - If you need to restart the server, you can run `killall jekyll` to stop the server and then run `bundle exec jekyll serve > /dev/null 2>&1 &` to start the server again.
+    - If you need to restart the server, you can run `killall jekyll` to stop the server and then run `bundle exec jekyll serve --detach` to start the server again.

   - Run all tests in the test-suite with the command `python3 -m pytest`: